Decca Presents Marlene Dietrich: Critical reception

-Reviewing the Souvenir album, the critic from Billboard wrote that Dietrich, famous for slinking across the screen on her fabulous legs, had been captured on wax in the Decca album, performing a set of oldies well suited to her sensuous singing style.
-The review noted that, although her voice was certainly not the strongest, she still managed to convey her mood—that of a sultry charmer.
-According to the critic, the package was bound to appeal to her many fans, featuring numbers she had performed on screen such as "Falling in Love Again" and "The Boys in the Backroom".
-The review predicted that the album was likely to do well commercially, with the potential to make many turntables "torrid".
+Billboard praised the album, stating that "this package should go over big" and that Marlene Dietrich "manages to be as sexy on wax as she is in the flicks".
 The Hollywood Reporter reviewed the Souvenir Album on 1948, describing it as "the definitive assemblage of the Dietrich into one book", and highlighting its appeal to collectors who, until then, had only been able to obtain scattered recordings.
 In his remarks on the album, included in the book Goldmine's Celebrity Vocals: Attempts at Musical Fame from 1500 Major Stars and Supporting Players, Rof Loffman noted that Dietrich's drawling contralto and sophisticated delivery evoked her exotic glamour while also revealing a sense of humor.